Adele: 2006–2010: Career beginnings and 19

-In 2006, the then 17-year-old was billed as a featured vocalist on a single by a little-known techno DJ named Ricsta.
-The song, "Be Divine," was issued under the obscure Stirfried Trax label and was the first under Adele's name.
-It is now mostly forgotten, but was described as an "electronic club-ready" track.
+In 2006, the then 17-year-old was billed as a featured vocalist on a single called "Be Divine" by a techno DJ named Ricsta.
+The song was issued under the now-defunct Stirfried Trax label and was the first under Adele's name.
+Described by Hugh McIntyre from Bustle as an "electronic club-ready" track, the song never charted and received little attention.

-Four months after graduation, Adele published two songs on the fourth issue of the online arts publication PlatformsMagazine.com.
-She had recorded a three-song demo for a class project and given it to a friend.
-The friend posted the demo on Myspace, where it became very successful and led to a phone call from Richard Russell, director of the music label XL Recordings.
-She doubted if the offer was real and she took a friend with her to the meeting.
+Four months after graduating from the BRIT school, Adele continued writing music.
+She published two songs in the fourth issue of the online arts publication PlatformsMagazine.com.
+She recorded a three-song demo for a class project and gave it to a friend.
+The friend then posted the demo on Myspace, and the song became a hit.
+Richard Russell, director of the music label XL Recordings, took notice of the song and called Adele.
+She doubted if the offer was real and took a friend with her to the meeting.
+Nick Huggett, an executive at XL, took notice of Adele's talent and referred her to Jonathan Dickins of September Management.
+At the time, September was managing Jamie T, and Adele, a fan of the British singer-songwriter, decided to sign with Dickins.
+In June 2006, Dickins became Adele's official manager.
+In September 2006, Adele signed with XL Recordings.

-Nick Huggett at XL recommended Adele to manager Jonathan Dickins at September Management, and in June 2006, Dickins became her official representative.
-September was managing Jamie T at the time and this proved a major draw for Adele, a big fan of the British singer-songwriter.
-Huggett then signed Adele to XL in September 2006.
-Adele provided vocals for Jack Peñate's song, "My Yvonne", for his debut album, and it was during this session she first met producer Jim Abbiss, who would go on to produce both the majority of her debut album, 19, and tracks on 21.
+Adele provided vocals for Jack Peñate's song, "My Yvonne", for his debut album.
+It was during this session she first met producer Jim Abbiss, who would go on to produce both the majority of her debut album, 19, and tracks on 21.
 In June 2007, Adele made her television debut, performing "Daydreamer" on the BBC's Later... with Jools Holland.
-Adele's solo debut, "Hometown Glory", written when she was 16, was released in October 2007 on Jamie T's label Pacemaker Recordings with only 500 records pressed.
-The song was rereleased on her first album and was ultimately nominated for a Grammy in 2010.
+Adele's solo debut, "Hometown Glory", written when she was 16, was released in October 2007 on Jamie T's label Pacemaker Recordings.
+Only five hundred records were pressed.
+Following its showcase on an episode of the British television show Skins, the song entered the UK Singles Chart at No. 32.
+It peaked at No. 19 on 27 July 2008, following its physical release.
+Later, the song would be rereleased on Adele's first album and, in 2010, was nominated for a Grammy.